NolanSyKinsley/Obmenu-SteamPipe/README.md

 # Obmenu-SteamPipe
 This script when added to the openbox menu, or with obmenu-generator, will auto populate a pipe menu with all of your steam games you have installed for easy launching.
 Includes icon support, but steam sucks at getting icons on linux, without creating a desktop shortcut for each game it makes no icons at all, and even if you do make all the shortcuts, most are missing icons.
-(Solution below!)
+This is fixed by using the included IconGrabber.sh.

-This is what it should look like when you are done(If you created all the desktop icons, you can skip that step if you are using the included IconGrabber.sh):
+This is what it looks like before using IconGrabber.sh:

 ![alt tag](http://i.imgur.com/CjSmXEU.png)

-Like I said, Steam is bad about populating icons in linux, so be sure to check out the included IconGrabber.sh to get the icons automatically.
+After:

 ![alt tag](http://i.imgur.com/UzJFl0P.png)